What Is a Premium Brand?

 Finally, a premium brand delivers emotional benefits.
 Emotion is the driving force behind purchasing decisions, not logic.
 As a result, people buy the transformation that your product or service will help them make.

-As you build emotional benefits, try to deliver them over the short- and long-term.
-Total transformations tend to take a long time.
+As you build emotional benefits, deliver them over the short- and long-term.
+Total transformations take a long time.
 Most people won’t be willing to wait.
 If they think it will take too long to achieve the change, they may not buy.

 Most businesses have a “mission and vision” on their website, but few know how to create a narrative around it.
 Developing a brand story is a powerful way to connect with your customers.

 Most business owners keep their passion and vision to themselves.
-And customers are more interested in what you can do for them than your business’s mission—at first.
+But customers are more interested in what you can do for them than your business’s mission—at first.

-While they may not necessarily care about why you are in business, they care about your business’s purpose.
+While they may not care about why you’re in business, they care about your business’s purpose.
 Recent research shows that people are at least four times more likely to buy from mission-driven companies.

 To develop an engaging brand story, connect your customers’ desires to your business’s mission.
 Then, create a narrative that makes your customers part of the journey.